harkle-the-cake/dhbw_capturethecode/README.md

 The other player must use a fetch action in the same turn to get the flag/code.

 ### capture the flag/code
-If a flag/code is passed an opponent may get the flag/code with grap action targetting the player who is target of the handover.
+If a flag/code is passed an opponent may get the flag/code with grap action targeting the player who is target of the handover.
 This is called interception.
 If a flag/code is NOT passed.
-The opponent may also get the code performing a grap action targetting the player who posses the flag/code.
+The opponent may also get the code performing a grap action targeting the player who posses the flag/code.
 (!)
 Grapping without interception takes place AFTER a handover; therefore opponent needs to decide who to target.

 ### loss of flag/code